 **(8192/1000 are sample values)

-When using multiple camera you need to change the GevSCPS and GevSCPD to specific values, please refer to this page (bottom): FRAME CALCULATOR;
+When using multiple cameras you need to change GevSCPS and GevSCPD to specific values.
+Please refer to this page (bottom): FRAME CALCULATOR;

-See also our article about connecting multiple GigE cameras to one ethernet-port.
+More information can also be found in our article about connecting multiple GigE Vision cameras to one ethernet-port.